18vishaka/SAMSUNG-PD-TRAINING-/README.md

 ```ruby
 check_legality
 ```
+The `check_legality` command in IC Compiler II (ICC2) is a critical tool used in the field of digital integrated circuit design.
+Its primary purpose is to assess the legality and compliance of your physical design with a range of design rules and constraints.
+This verification process is crucial to ensure that your design aligns with the necessary specifications and constraints, particularly during the placement and routing phases.
+This compliance is essential for creating a manufacturable and functional integrated circuit.

+Key functions of the `check_legality` command include:

+**Checking for Design Rule Violations:** A primary role of the `check_legality` command is to examine your design for compliance with design rules.
+These rules, typically provided by the semiconductor foundry or the design team, encompass various criteria such as minimum spacing, minimum width, metal layer usage, and more.
+Their purpose is to guarantee that the manufacturing process can yield a functional chip.
+This tool helps identify and rectify any violations of these rules to ensure manufacturability and functionality.

 This command performs a comprehensive check of design rules, inspecting for potential issues such as overlaps in the design and improper routing on metal layers.
 In the assessment, all checked aspects are reported as having a value of 0, indicating that no violations or errors have been detected.
 This successful evaluation confirms the design's compliance with established design rules and its adherence to the required legal guidelines.
 <img  width="1085" alt="day21_13" src="https://github.com/18vishaka/SAMSUNG-PD-TRAINING-/blob/master/day21/day21_13.png"> <br>
 <img  width="1085" alt="day21_14" src="https://github.com/18vishaka/SAMSUNG-PD-TRAINING-/blob/master/day21/day21_14.png"> <br>